 This column will give you a simple, graphical representation of your recent enrolments and revenue from the past four weeks in an easy-to-read graph.
 As well as the visual graph, you'll also see the raw numbers of enrolments and revenue, as well as a breakdown of the number of courses you have set up in the system.

-The course breakdown will show you the last courses enrolled in, the number of courses open for enrolment, and a detailed look at the number of courses currently classed as in development, cancelled, commenced and completed.
+The course breakdown will show you the last courses enrolled in, the courses with the highest number of people on a waiting list, the number of courses open for enrolment, and a detailed look at the number of courses currently classed as in development, cancelled, commenced and completed.

 At the top of the Dashboard, you'll find a powerful new search box called Find Anything.
 Here you can find all manner of data in onCourse and have it accessible at your finger tips with only a few keystrokes.
 Simply type in what you're looking for, be it a contact's last name, a course code or even an invoice number and the search results should populate as you type, filling out with any matching result.